MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-portal-clear.md

 ---
 title: Clear portal user data on demand from Azure Stack. | Microsoft Docs
-description: As an Azure Stack operator, learn how to clear portal user data on demand in order to meet General Data Protection Regulation (GDPR) compliancy requirements.
+description: As an Azure Stack operator, learn how to clear portal user data when requested by Azure Stack users.
 services: azure-stack
 documentationcenter: ''
 author: sethmanheim